Crissium/SilverDict/README.md

 ### Client-side

-- [ ] Move Chinese conversion for definitions to the front-end to get maximum flexibility
 - [X] Allow zooming in/out of the definition area
 - [X] Click to search for words in the definition
 - [ ] Make the strings translatable